 The best way to prepare for filling out your Duet assessment is by reading up on the programs you are applying to.
 Research their mission statement, objectives, and past matriculants’ experiences to figure out what kind of qualities they value in their applicants.
 Jot down these qualities and make sure to include them in your Duet assessment.

 You will receive your CASPer score 2-3 weeks after you've completed the test.
 You will receive a quartile score, indicating how well you performed relative to your peers on the typed section of the CASPer.
 You won't receive any feedback or score for the video responses you gave during the test.
-Your Snapshot and Duet components are not scored, but the results of both assessments will be sent to your chosen schools to review.
-You will not be able to review the results of your Snapshot and Duet components yourself.
+Your Duet is not scored, but the results of the assessment will be sent to your chosen schools to review.
+You will not be able to review the result of your Duet yourself.

-Yes, we believe it is possible to prepare for CASPer and the other components of the Altus Suite assessment.
+Yes, we believe it is possible to prepare for CASPer and the Duet.
 By knowing the format and content of the test, using practice sessions and developing effective answer strategies, applicants can increase their CASPer score.

 Ideally you want to have a score in the 4th quartile for CASPer, which would indicate that you scored higher than at least 75% of your peers on the same test.
 However, you should also evaluate how schools use your CASPer results and how you will be evaluated.